 In an attempt to find fulfilment, I became an adventurer, travelling the world and visiting over 60 countries.
 I climbed mountains, jumped off tall buildings, swam in icy seas, rode horses across the Namib desert and Mongolia and having decided that horses were not enough of a challenge, once rode a camel in a rather nerve wracking race.
 Although I won the camel race and the memory of it puts a smile on my face, it still didn’t fulfil me.
 I had some amazing experiences, visited some incredible places and met many wonderful people, but I was still searching for something to fill the aching chasm inside of me.
 I was totally burned out, physically and emotionally exhausted.

-I still live in that dream cottage and now have my dream partner.
+I still live in that dream cottage and am living the life I chose.
 It hasn’t all been plain sailing and I have encountered some rough seas along the way, including injury and severely trying personal circumstances.
 I also faced the danger of burnout again but this time I had the skills and resilience to ward it off.
 I feel I can face anything and to deal with it in a reasoned, calm manner that no longer compromises who I am or what I need to do.

 I love coaching because it brings together everything that I love: working with and helping people, intellectual fulfilment through a practical application of knowledge and empathy, helping people unpick what is really going on with them and guiding them to reach their goals.
 In my spare time, I am working on another love of mine – a doctorate in medieval history (hence the imagery you see on this website!).